Float Pod Spa Treatment

 I have never floated while swimming.
 Will I float?

 There are 900 pounds of salt in 10 inches of water in the float pod, which is equitable to the salinity of the Dead Sea – 10 times the salinity of the average ocean!
-The saltwater solution in the pod is so dense every floater will experience complete buoyancy without any effort.
+The saltwater solution in the pod is so dense that every floater will experience complete buoyancy without any effort.

 Can I wear a bathing suit and/or swim cap?